dereksonderegger/444/docs/31_RPackages.md

 ```

-### Dataset Documentation
+### Data Documentation
-Dataset documentation should contain both general information about the context of the data as well as detailed information about the data columns.
+Data set documentation should contain both general information about the context of the data as well as detailed information about the data columns.
 Finally the documentation should also include information about where the data came from, if it is available.
 The title and description are given in the first paragraphs of the description, but the format and source need some indication starting the sections.

 ```r